Who Am I?

 Professionally, I use my skills to help others find peace of mind in a world that continually knocks us off-balance.
 I can offer healing, clarity, perspective, and a personalized roadmap to feeling better.
 I'd love to help you, too.

-I'm a Certified Life Coach through The Life Coach School, where I specialized in applied coaching, behavioral change, emotional processing, and urge work.
+I'm a Certified Coach through The Life Coach School, where I specialized in applied coaching, behavioral change, emotional processing, and urge work.
 I'm also a Somatic Experiencing® Practitioner in Training, integrating SE™ trauma management techniques into my practice.

 Keep in Touch